 Over and above its sponsorship of professional mountain biking and triathlon teams, the Morgan Hill-based company is better known for its presence in the road peloton.
 Here, those top pro teams play a vital role, not only in a marketing sense but also in terms of stress-testing the equipment to continually improve the recipe with pro rider insight and feedback.

-Scroll down to see Cyclingnews’ roundup of Specialized road bikes available to buy for 2020.
+Scroll down to see Cyclingnews’ roundup of Specialized road bikes available to buy for 2020, or Click here for our rundown of the Specialized road bike range.

 In the endurance road bike segment, it’s hard to beat what the Roubaix offers in terms of comfort and speed